ProfessorManhattan/docs-ansible/contributing/supported-os.md

 ### Other Operating Systems

-We are considering adding support for the following operating systems.
-At your convienience, please also test the roles on:
+Although we do not have a timeline set up, we are considering adding support for the following operating systems:

 * **Qubes**
 * Elementary OS